 Even if you currently have a good relationship with your landlord, it’s a good idea to keep records of any rent payments and correspondence.
 If you communicate face to face or via phone, you can still write down the time, date, and what was discussed.
 This way, if you need to refer back to something, you have the correct information.
 Where possible, keep all communications in writing or via email.

 When you first move into a property, take high-resolution photos of everything, particularly any areas of damage or wear and tear.
 Having this record can prevent you from being blamed for damage that was not your fault and save your security deposit.
+Besides, take pictures of all ID proofs and documents signed at the time of finalizing the home rental deal.
+If your landlord has followed tenant screening process, you can take pictures of those records as well.
+If you want to know what it all takes to undergo the tenant screening procedure, click the URL here and find out yourself.
+It’s essential to be familiar of everything you are going to be a part of.

 Deal with them in a courteous manner